Marius Ostrowski

 Marius Sebastian Ostrowski FRHistS FRSA (German: [ˈmaːʁɪʊs zɛˈbastɪan ɔsˈtʁɔvskiː]; born 12 December 1988) is a German-British political and social theorist, historian of ideas, and policy researcher.
-His research interests lie in the study of ideology and ideologies, focusing on how social contexts shape patterns of ordinary thinking and everyday behaviour.
-He also writes on national strategy, the theory and history of social democracy, in particular its origins in interwar socialist reformist thought, and progressive visions of European integration.
+His research interests lie in the comparative and historical study of ideas and ideologies, focusing on how social contexts shape patterns of ordinary thinking and everyday behaviour.
+He also writes on national strategy, the theory and history of social democracy, and progressive visions of European integration.

 Early life

 Ostrowski was born in Frankfurt am Main, West Germany, to parents from Sighișoara and Poznań.
-After living in Garmisch-Partenkirchen and Kaiserslautern, Ostrowski immigrated to the United Kingdom in 1994, settling in Surrey.
-He first attended Nower Lodge School, Dorking (now defunct), then moved in 1997 to Colet Court (now St Paul's Junior School).
-In 2002, Ostrowski became a King's Scholar and Music Scholar at Eton College, where he achieved 10 A-levels, including Classical Greek, history, linguistics, mathematics, and music.
+In 1994, he immigrated to the United Kingdom, settling in Surrey.
+From 1997, he attended Colet Court (now St Paul's Junior School), and in 2002, he became a King's Scholar and Music Scholar at Eton College, where he achieved 10 A-levels, including Classical Greek, history, linguistics, mathematics, and music.

 From 2007 to 2010, Ostrowski studied philosophy, politics, and economics at the University of Oxford, winning a Demy-fellowship and music scholarship at Magdalen College, and graduating with a First.
 He continued his studies with an M.Phil in political theory (2010–12), and a D.Phil. in politics (2012–17), under the supervision of Michael Freeden.
-His thesis Twilight of the pollsters: A social theory of mass opinion in late modernity offered a framework to understand the crisis of the opinion polling industry, drawing on the history of ideas, opinion research, political science, social psychology, and sociological theory.
+He wrote his doctoral thesis on the mid-2010s crisis in the opinion polling industry, drawing on the history of ideas, opinion research, political science, social psychology, and sociological theory.
 In 2013, Ostrowski won election to an Examination Fellowship in politics at All Souls College.